immerjs/immer/readme.md

 ## Credits

-Special thanks goes to @Mendix, which supports it's employees to experiment completely freely two full days a month, which formed the kick-start for this project.
+Special thanks to @Mendix, which supports its employees to experiment completely freely two full days a month, which formed the kick-start for this project.

 ## Donations